carboneio/tiny-storage-client/README.md

 * 🚀 **Performances** - Vanilla JS + Only 2 dependencies `simple-get` for HTTP requests and `aws4` for signing requests for S3 requests.
 * 🌎 **High availability** - Provide a list of storages credentials: the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
 As soon as the main storage is available, the SDK returns to the main storage
 * ✨ **Reconnect automatically** - If a request fails due to an authentication token expiration, the SDK fetches a new authentication token and retry the initial request with it (Concerns only Swift Storage).
-* ✅ **100% tested** - battle-tested into production against hundreds of GBs of file uploads & downloads
+* ✅ **100% tested** - Production battle-tested against hundreds of GBs of file uploads & downloads

 ## Install